HEMANTH-1508/CURRENCY-EXCHANGER/README.md

 1. **Open the Application**

-   Launch the application by running the `CurrencyConverter.exe` file.
+   Launch the application by running the `Currency.exe` file.

 2. **Add Currencies**